datastax/pulsar-helm-chart/README.md

 multiple allowed token issuers.
 It also means that token secret keys will not be stored in Kubernetes secrets.

 In order to simplify deployment for Pulsar cluster components, the plugin provides the option to use Keycloak in conjunction with Pulsar's basic token based authentication.
-See the [plugin project]((https://github.com/datastax/pulsar-openid-connect-plugin)) for information about configuration.
+See the [plugin project](https://github.com/datastax/pulsar-openid-connect-plugin) for information about configuration.

 Here is an example helm [values file](./examples/dev-values-keycloak-auth.yaml) for deploying a working cluster that integrates with keycloak.
-In order to make the tokens created by Keycloak work, you will need to configure the Keycloak instance.
-The configuration for the auth plugin goes in the `.Values.<component>.configData` maps.
+By default, the helm chart creates a `pulsar` realm within keycloak and sets up the client used by the Pulsar Admin Console as well as a sample client and some sample groups.
+The configuration for the broker side auth plugin should be placed in the `.Values.<component>.configData` maps.

 #### Configuring Keycloak for Token Generation
 First deploy the cluster: